Even

 What is a ghostwriter?

 Oftentimes, marketing directors say they are looking for ghostwriting when what they really mean is writing services for uncredited or unbylined material.
 These are typically articles for a company blog that are “in the company voice” and presenting the company’s point of view on a subject.
-The hired hand’s byline i left off, but so is anyone else’s.
+The actual writer’s byline is left off, but so is anyone else’s.

 That isn’t what we would define as ghostwriting.
 That is really a form of copywriting in the content marketing mode.
 If you hired someone to write a brochure for your company, you wouldn’t expect them to put their signature on it.
 And, in leaving the signature off, you wouldn’t call it ghostwriting.
 It’s just unbylined copy.

-Real ghostwriting is when the writer is trying to capture an individual’s ideas and voice and to craft something that can appear under that individual’s signature or byline.
+Ghostwriting in the strictest sense is when the writer is trying to capture an individual’s ideas and voice and to craft it so it can appear under that individual’s signature or byline.
 It’s that definition of ghostwriting that we’ll be talking about here.

-For the same reason, a professional ghostwriter is preferable to a copywriter.
-Marketing pitches bombard your target audience daily.
-To stand out in a cluttered content marketing world, you must present the CEO or high level executive as an expert who has something original to say to help readers succeed in business.
+To stand out in the content marketing clutter, you must present the CEO or other leadership as an expert who has something original to say to help readers succeed in business.
 You’re selling your company’s expertise, which is more powerful than selling a product.

-And your marketing department can make sure that, however your story and expertise are expressed, it is ultimately in alignment with your overall marketing strategy.
-Authentic doesn’t mean rogue.
+Marketing experts — including the ghostwriter, hopefully — can ensure that, however your story and expertise are expressed, it is ultimately in alignment with your overall marketing strategy.
+Authentic shouldn’t mean rogue.
 Even very personal opinion pieces need to fit in with your content plan.

 Hiring a ghostwriter

-When choosing a ghostwriter, you may prefer to find one that has experience in writing about your particular industry.
+When choosing a ghostwriter, you may prefer to find one who has experience in writing about your particular industry.
 But don’t get too hung up on that.
-There’s also an advantage to their lack of familiarity on the subject, particularly if they have experience as a journalist and know how to catch up quick and to ask the questions they anticipate readers will have.
+There’s also an advantage to their lack of familiarity on the subject.

 Whose is it anyway?

 One overlooked element of ghostwriting is the question of who gets the credit after it is published under your byline.
-This is potentially an important part of their resume, and the ghostwriter prefers to be able to claim credit for it in their clip file or to mention it on their resume.
+Even if the article isn’t under their byline, the ghostwriter prefers to be able to claim credit for it in their clip file or to mention it on their resume.

 If your main interest is attracting qualified leads, then this won’t be an issue for you.
 However, if your CEO or other internal experts aim to be presented as a writer, then you may prefer a white label arrangement where the ghostwriter refrains from ever mentioning their involvement.

-Our advice here is to go with whatever makes you most comfortable, but not to worry about this too much.
+You should go with whatever you are comfortable with, but our advice here is to not to worry about this too much.
 Ghostwriting doesn’t have the stigma it did in the past.
 You probably aren’t developing the article to make your CEO famous as a writer.
-You’re developing it to get his or her ideas out there and to attract the attention of partners and customers.
+You’re developing it to get their ideas out there and to attract the attention of partners and customers.

 After all, probably the most famous business biography of all time has the ghostwriter’s name loud and proud on the cover.